lebriton/ihatetobudget/README.md

 7. Run `docker-compose up -d`.
 This will create and start the necessary containers.

-8. Start crontab inside the container:
+8. Start cron inside the container:

    ```bash
    docker-compose run --rm ihatetobudget service cron start